 As a non-profit organization, rather than a consultancy, we consider carefully who to work with, and focus where we believe we can support meaningful change.
 We also lead our own initiatives to drive progress on key elements of business respect for human rights, such as our program on corporate human rights reporting and our work with financial institutions to implement the Guiding Principles.
 To learn more specifically about our training opportunities, please click the link below.

-Partners: Clinique internationale de défense des droits humains de l’Université de Québec à Montréal, Ernst & Young, Hermes EOS, Mazars, Walden Asset Management
+Partners: Mazars, Boston Common Asset Management, Clinique internationale de défense des droits humains de l’Université de Québec à Montréal, EY, Hermes Investment Management, Walden Asset Management

 Through our reporting program we engage with companies, governments, investors and others about how reporting can be a driver of improved business respect for human rights.